ReproNim/HowWouldReproNim/index.rst

 .. important::

-   The handbook is currently in pre-alpha stage.
+   The handbook is currently in alpha stage.
    If you would be willing to provide feedback on its contents, please
 ..   `get in touch <https://github.com/datalad-handbook/book/issues/new>`_.